sunredrock/BioinformaticsKit/README.md

-# BioinfomaticsKit
+# BioinformaticsKit
-A bioinfomatics kit that could be process many file format and complet many trivial function in a simple way.
+A bioinformatics kit that could be process many file format and complet many trivial function in a simple way.
 It's portable, standalone, editable.

 # Usage
 1. uncompressing file